We drove down the valley to Villers and followed some back roads up to the Krepperhutte, and parked in the car park just after it.

 From the car park we went past the barrier and continued up the road (there is a footpath through the trees in a more direct line, but as we find out later this was not worth it at this stage. we continued up the road passing the alternative road reserved for Rodelbahn traffic.
 The sky was still overcast, with occasional snow flurries, which may even have come from the trees.

 After a turn that went back down the valley we took the next turn with the idea to meet the forest track a little higher and with a bit more snow on it.
+This track contours and climbed back above our initial direction and we soon met the footpath.

 We turned off onto the footpath and climbed through the forest - it was barely covered and very slippy on the tree routes.
+With hindsight we should have stuck to the roads with the constant gradient and coverage of snow.

 The footpath cross the road again above us and we took the opportunity to avoid the footpath continuation and settle for the road.
 This soon turned back on itself and climbed up back again in the original direction.

 Once more it turned back on itself and continued on the road until we could see the buildings of Largozalm above us.
+Below the alm was an open slope with several traces to pick from and we climbed up to the buildings.

 Beyond the buildings we climbed up the righthand side of a bowl, on the ridge edge bordered by a number of trees (probably safer in case of avalanches).
 By now we were getting some strong wind gusts and more layers were required.